 Hunting them in the thick forest of western Washington is vastly different than hunting them in the Rocky Mountains of Idaho and Wyoming.
 The forest in western Washington can be almost impossible to hunt.
 The vegetation can be extremely thick and while the hills are not real tall, they can be steep.
 When you factor in the amount of deadfall navigating the forest can be a real challenge.
 I have found if you stay on the ridges it is your best chance to work the country.
 The grouse on the steep side hills are probably going to be breeding stock for the next generation because it’s going to be difficult to get to them.
 I have only hunted them with experienced GWP’s and I use every thing I can to help locate them.
 I have the tracking collars, bells, and I put florescent orange duct tape on them for visibility.
 The forest can be quite dark even during the middle of the day.
 I wouldn’t let the dog get more than maybe 200 yards away from me, and when the forest is quiet you can hear the bells for close to 300 yards.
 The bells don’t seem to be an issue for the grouse.
 Once your dog gets one locked down you don’t have a lot of shooting lanes so you need to be ready for a snap shot.
 I think the best GWP for blue grouse in the thick forest is going to be one of the bulldozers that goes pretty slow and can power through anything.

 In the Rocky Mountains I like to take young GWP’s into areas where I have found blue grouse in years past.
 Once I find an area with grouse the grouse seem to be there year after year.
-If I know of a good area for the grouse the young dogs might not have to work real hard to find grouse, and if the grouse are young I can work the young dogs a few times before the grouse make it to the tree tops or fly out of sight before landing.
+If I know of a good area for the grouse the young dogs might not have to work real hard to find grouse, and if the grouse are that years offspring I can work the young dogs a few times before the grouse make it to the tree tops or fly out of sight before landing.
+Older grouse are gone after one encounter.
 I have had many times where a grouse would just stand right in front of a dog bobbing its head up and down.
 For the young GWP that is usually too much temptation and they will break point, but for a dog in field trial training that is about as close to a pen raised bird as you will ever get with a wild bird.
-I’m sure a dog can catch young grouse and I never run young dogs on young grouse.
+I’m sure a dog can catch young grouse and I never run young dogs on real young grouse.

 Blue grouse can be great for an older dog as well.
 If you have a good grouse area that isn’t too steep I would take an old dog in the area.
 Sometimes the old dogs will forget they can’t power up and down mountains anymore and they will overwork themselves.
 The blue grouse can offer them an easy run similar to a pheasant hunt on flat lands.
 Even though I like hunting with bigger running dogs, I think in most cases a close working dog will be better for blue grouse, especially if you are hunting some thick timber or timber edges.
 Even though sometimes you can get into some pretty steep dry country that might resemble chukar country if you are where blue grouse live you will be close to water.
 If it is hot and dry a GWP will need to be able to find water pretty often.
 Blue grouse won’t fly way down a mountain to get water like a chukar, but I have flushed older blue grouse that have gone a few hundred yards down a mountain to escape.